Gerzer/JSONParser/README.md

 let hello = parser[arrayAt: "array"]?[dictionaryAt: 2]?["hello", as: Int.self]
 ```

-JSONParser relies on Swift's robust generic-typing system to provide an **easy, intuitive API** for interacting with JSON data.
+JSONParser builds on top of Swift's robust generic-typing system to provide an **easy, intuitive API** for interacting with JSON data.
 It has **no external dependencies** and relies solely on `Foundation` APIs, so it **works on Linux and Windows** in addition to the various Apple platforms.